scottishgovernment/tradingnation.mygov.scot/pages/sectors/financial-and-business.md

 We’ll continue to work with the financial and business services sector to help increase exports.
 This will include working with businesses in the growing financial technologies sector.

 You can find more information on Scotland’s financial and business services sector in [A Trading Nation](https://www.gov.scot/publications/scotland-a-trading-nation/).

-< - - - >

-Estimated future growth

-Between 2007 and 2017 exports increased annually by around:

-* 6% internationally
-* 3% to the rest of the UK

-If this growth continues, then in 2027 food and drink exports would be worth around:

-* £11 billion internationally
-* £6 billion to the rest of the UK

-As a business organisation, lobby group or trade body I need:

-- information, evidence, data and intelligence

-As internal staff (SG, SE, HIE, SOS, the Minister) we need:

-- have clear evidence for decisions